hydrixos/cocoaheads-le/README.md

 # Cocoaheads Leipzig

-This repository contains a collection of all talks given at the Cocoaheads Leipzig meetings.
+This repository contains a collection of talks given at the Cocoaheads Leipzig meetings.

 ## Overview